Pierrefitte-sur-Seine: Heraldry

+Toponymy

+The name Pierrefitte probably derives from the Latin petra ficta, meaning 'fixed stone', probably referring to a standing stone.

 History

+The Hôtel de Ville was completed in 1935.

 In December 2005, Pierrefitte became Europe's first "Mediation Town".

 Transport

 The town is served by Pierrefitte – Stains railway station on line D of the RER regional suburban rail network.

 The south of the commune, where the National Archives of France relocated in 2013, is also served by Saint-Denis – Université station on Paris Métro Line 13.
 This station lies on the border between the communes of Pierrefitte-sur-Seine and Saint-Denis.

 Education

 Primary and secondary schools in the commune included: